What is the book about?

 The Edwardian years

-A change in the rules allowed the entry of a new model, the Austin 12/4, introduced by dealers Mann and Overton's Garage.
+A change in the Conditions of Fitness allowed the entry of a new model, the Austin 12/4, introduced by dealers Mann and Overton's Garage.
 Cheap to buy, economical and reliable, it became the most popular cab during the 1930s.

 The early post-war years